AylaNetworks/ayla-documentation/README.md

 # Ayla Core Content

 This repository contains source files for the [Ayla Core Content](https://hagenhaus.com/) website where Ayla Networks publishes essential guides, tutorials, references, and terminology, as well as information about training and certification.
 The site is currently hosted at a temporary location, and password protected.
 Email matt@aylanetworks.com for access.
+It will move to a permanent url soon.
 Click [ACC Jira project](https://aylanetworks.atlassian.net/browse/ACC) to see the associated Jira project.

+Not just a website, Ayla Core Content (ACC) revolutionizes how Ayla creates, publishes, and manages technical documentation.
+It changes perceptions, attitudes, processes, job descriptions, and company organization.
+It removes bottlenecks, and enables the flow of information from subject matter experts to information consumers.

+Several features

+## Features

+### Markdown files

-The build process uses [Metalsmith](http://www.metalsmith.io/) to transform Github-flavored markdown, html, css, js, and image files into a static website.
-See this diagram:
+The ACC build process uses [Metalsmith](http://www.metalsmith.io/) transforms Github-flavored markdown files, html, css, js, and image files into a static website.
+See the diagram:

 ![acc-metalsmith.jpg](acc-metalsmith.jpg)